Board of Education

-- A maximum of three (3) minutes will be allowed each speaker; (15) minutes per group
+- A maximum of three (3) minutes will be allowed for each speaker; (15) minutes per group.

-- Speakers must refrain from personal remarks which might be construed as slanderous, defamation of character, or the invasion of personal rights
+- Speakers must refrain from personal remarks which might be construed as slanderous, defamation of character, or an invasion of personal rights.

 The Role of the School Board

-The main roles of the Board of Education is to set policy for the School District, and to hire a Superintendent and Treasurer to administer those policies.
+The main roles of the Board of Education are to set policies for the School District and to hire a Superintendent and Treasurer to administer those policies.
 They are the official policy-making body of the school district.
-As elected officials, Board Members strive to develop policies that will provide the best scope, depth and quality of education possible for every student in the Mad River School District.
+As elected officials, Board members strive to develop policies that will provide the best scope, depth, and quality of education possible for every student in the Mad River School District.